 For some, it may seem like a self-centered way to live.
-I grew up in a culture that feels so, but that same culture screwed me up so much, and now I feel it’s my responsibility to stop the cycle of screwing up the younger generations with me.
+I grew up in a culture that feels this way, but that same culture screwed me up so much, and now I feel it’s my responsibility to stop the cycle of screwing up the younger generations with me.
 If I cannot be a person who is capable of providing love fully and unconditionally, I refuse to procreate.

 That may seem a bit over the top.
-That’s ok, I’m fine with being the over the top kind of person.
+That’s OK, I’m fine with being the over the top kind of person.
 (I kind of can’t help that.)

 I’m a scientist at heart, and I enjoy understanding how things work.
 I take pleasure in understanding how I work.
 Part of the pleasure is the mystery, and the anticipation of its solution.
 Once the mystery is solved, there’s a moment of high, and then the magic is gone.
 We now know how this thing works.
 On to the next mystery.
 On to the next Process.

 Living like the Process is just a natural way of life is the most helpful way of coping with it.
-There’s never a lack of things to process – just a lack of will to look at what needs to be processed (hello TV, Facebook, games, smoking, alcohol, drugs, overeating, sugar, whatever your choice of distraction is.
+There’s never a lack of things to process – just a lack of will to look at what needs to be processed.
+(Hello TV, Facebook, games, smoking, alcohol, drugs, overeating, sugar, whatever your choice of distraction is.
 No judgement.
-You’re ready for processing when you’re ready).
+You’re ready for processing when you’re ready.)